 IT Helpdesk provides students and employees at the University of Helsinki with user support on the university’s IT services, key applications and information systems.
 You can contact IT Helpdesk via chat, by telephone or by e-mail.
 If you need to reach IT Helpdesk quickly, you should preferably use chat.
 You may also call in urgent cases.
 If the matter is not urgent, use e-mail.

 With the ID Point identification service, you can verify your identity for IT Helpdesk telephone services.
-The service is useful, for instance, if you have forgotten your password or the password is no longer valid and you cannot change it yourself.
 The service is available to all who have a valid university user account.
+For additional information and instructions, see IT Helpdesk.

 You will need a username and password to log in to your university computer and to use university IT services, such as e-mail, intranet and home directory.
 Your user account will be valid for a limited time.